brutesque/docker-swarm-over-vpn-mesh/README.md

 ```
 Make sure to include the dot at the end.

-- Create a hosts file in the secrets folder using hosts.default as a template.
+- Create and populate the providers.tfvars with credentials from your providers.
+See providers.tfvars.example.
-- Adjust vps-instances.tf to your liking.
+- Copy config.tfvars.example to config.tfvars and adjust swarm settings to your liking.

-- Set the following environment variables:
-    - DO_TOKEN: Digital Ocean API token
-    - VULTR_TOKEN: Vultr API token
-    - DUCKDNS_TOKEN: DuckDNS API token
-    - ADMIN_PASSWORD: admin password for swarm services

 Run:
 ```